-When you import entitlement data, whenever it can, License Optimizer automatically matches license records to a product entry in the License Optimizer Software Library.
-Unmatched licenses are those license records that have been imported but which License Optimizer couldn't automatically match to a product in the License Optimizer Software Library.
+Now that you have imported your licenses, you need to make sure that the software that they reference is matched to an entry in the DSL.
+When you import licenses, License Optimizer automatically tries to match license records to a product entry in the Definitive Software Library (DSL).
+Unmatched licenses are those license records that have been imported but which couldn't be automatically matched to a product in the DSL.
+In this section, we are going to match unmatched licenses using the License Matching page.

 To match licenses using a proposed match:

-The License Matching page appears, showing all unmatched license records in a data grid.
-For information about sorting and filtering grids, see Grids.
+The License Matching page appears, showing all unmatched license records.

-The pane at the top of the page details the number of unmatched license records that License Optimizer has identified potential product matches for in relation to the total number of unmatched license records.
+Above the data grid, a message reports the number of unmatched license records that License Optimizer has identified potential product matches for in relation to the total number of unmatched license records.
+In the example above, there are 964 licenses that need matching, and the system has suggested matches for 962 of them.

-For each record in the License Matching data grid, License Optimizer proposes potential product matches from the License Optimizer Software Library.
-These proposed matches appear in the drop-down lists in the Recognised Product column for each record, along with a match value in square brackets before the product name.
+The Recognised Product column for each row shows potential matches from the DSL for the unmatched license, along with a match value in square brackets before the product name.
 Higher match values, which appear first in the list, represent a higher confidence in the product match.
 The match value is summarized in the Quality column as High, Medium, or Low, enabling you to filter the list so that you can more easily focus on high-quality potential matches.

-2.Use the menu to add or remove columns on the data grid to help you identify the appropriate product.
+2.Use the menu to add or remove columns on the data grid to help you identify the appropriate product from the information in the license record.

 Columns that are not initially included, but which you can add to the data grid, include columns relating to entitlement.
 Removing columns increases the width of the remaining columns so that you can more easily read the details of, for example, the Recognised Product column.